karlaxnieves/support-git-delete-yespo/docs/User data/uploading-file-with-user-profile-data/index.md

 ## 1. File Preparation

 Contact List is a file with all the information about clients organized in rows and columns.
-The file formats that are supported for import are: xlsx, xls, csv, and txt.
+The file formats that are supported for import are: `xlsx`, `xls`, `csv`, and `txt`.
 [Details>](https://docs.yespo.io/docs/files-preparation)

 ## 2. Field Mapping